department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/yellow-ribbon.md

 ###### Your school will decide:
 -  Whether it has already enrolled the maximum number of students for the program period.
 Enrollment is on a first-come, first-served basis.
 We have an agreement with each school about on how many students may be covered each year.
 -  How much the entitlement will be.
-Your school decides this amount by adding up tuition and mandatory fees, and then subtracting any specific aid you’ve gotten from other sources—such as scholarships or grants as well as your Post-9/11 GI Bill tuition payment.
+Your school decides this amount by adding up tuition and mandatory fees, and then subtracting any specific aid you’ve gotten from other sources—such as scholarships or grants, as well as your Post-9/11 GI Bill tuition payment.
 Your school applies the Yellow Ribbon Program benefit to this final amount.

 </li>